Dixie Highway: Route description

 In Michigan's Upper Peninsula, the highway followed what is now M-129 from Sault Ste.
-Marie to Pickford and then west to follow a short portion of former U.S. Route 2, replaced by Mackinaw Trail.
+Marie to Pickford and then west to follow a short portion of former U.S. Route 2, replaced by Mackinac Trail.
 It crossed the Straits of Mackinac and then used what is now U.S. Route 23 and old U.S. Route 10 to Detroit.
 It still exists in Michigan as the name of a secondary road from Saginaw southeast to the county line (as an alternate route to Flint), from southeast Flint to northwest Pontiac, and from Flat Rock southwest to Monroe, ending at the state line.
 A short section of the Dixie Highway in northwest lower Michigan running north from Eastport in Antrim County to the village of Norwood in Charlevoix County is named Old Dixie Highway—U.S. Route 31 parallels this road to the east.
 In Ohio, it was old U.S. Route 25 to Cincinnati, current U.S. Route 25 and U.S. Route 25W to Knoxville, and U.S. Route 70 and U.S. Route 27 to Chattanooga.
 The eastern division took a more direct route than the western between Chattanooga and Atlanta, following the modern U.S. Route 41 all the way, but it followed a more circuitous path south of Atlanta.
 Traffic left Atlanta to the east on U.S. Route 278, following U.S. Route 441, Georgia State Route 24, a short section of U.S. Route 301, and Georgia State Route 21 to Savannah.
 There, the route turned south along the coast via U.S. Route 17 to Jacksonville and U.S. Route 1 to Miami.
 It is today (2016) a major street in towns and cities along the Florida East Coast.

 The Central route was a short cutoff between the western division at Macon, Georgia, and the eastern route at Jacksonville, Florida, forming a shorter route to Miami than the western on its own; it followed U.S. Route 41, U.S. Route 341, U.S. Route 129, Georgia State Route 32, and U.S. Route 1.